Guides8 min read

 Why do some PDF tools require file uploads?

-Many online services use server-based processing because it's easier to implement and maintain than client-side processing.
-However, this convenience comes at the cost of privacy and security.
-Modern browser capabilities now allow for sophisticated PDF processing without server uploads.
+Many online services use server-based processing because it is easier to implement and maintain than client-side processing.
+Modern browser capabilities now allow many PDF workflows to stay local, while some heavier operations still benefit from secure temporary processing.

 Are browser-based PDF tools as powerful as desktop software?